 - It is perfect for the connoisseur brewer that loves the details

 - Made in two sizes from stainless steel, exceptionally durable and portable

 - It makes 2-3 cups of coffee per brew, not ideal for larger brewing

 - Can expect a smooth and light flavor profile, with no sediments in coffee but some oils

 Still not sure?
 Here’s our recommendation: try both!
-You can find them in the Equator store, and others too.
+You can find them and other brewers in our online store.
 For many of us at Equator, the Kalita is perfect for at-home brewing and when we are on the go entertaining a group of friends or family.
 The Hario V60 is our go-to for when we want to go big and brew a rare Gesha coffee from Finca Sophia that we want to showcase and control each variable.